Bella Germaniae: Legacy and loss

 Bella Germaniae was a primary authority on the Germanic wars for the generation of historians who followed Pliny.
 It is the only source expressly cited in the first six books of the Annales of Tacitus, and it is considered a principal source for his ethnographic work, Germania.
-Suetonius and Plutarch also followed Pliny's history as an authority for their own writings.

 Despite its importance, the work did not survive antiquity.
 It was likely supplanted by the more concise and stylistically influential works of Tacitus, which covered much of the same subject matter.
 By the early 5th century, the Roman statesman and man of letters Symmachus expressed little hope of finding a copy, indicating that the work was already exceptionally rare or completely lost by that time.